Exploratory Causal Inference in SAEnce: Treatment Effect Estimation in Randomized Controlled Trials

 under standard causal assumptions~\citep{rubin1986comment} of consistency (observing $T=t$, then $Y=Y(t)$), and no interference across individuals (i.e., all individuals are independent samples from the population, and the treatment assignment to the individual $i$ does not affect individual $j$).
 It follows that the difference between the treated and control groups' sample means is already an unbiased estimator of the ATE.
 Nonetheless, more sophisticated estimators such as Augmented Inverse Propensity Weighting (AIPW \citep{robins1994estimation}) can achieve lower variance and thus greater efficiency.

-\looseness=-1\textbf{Prediction-Powered Causal Inference and the \textit{rationalist approach}.} Assume that $Y$ is not observed directly.
-Instead, we measure it indirectly via an high-dimensional variable $X \in \mathcal{X}\subseteq \mathbb{R}^p$, capturing the affected outcome information, i.e., $H(Y|X)=0$, mixed with the other attributes of the individual $W \in \mathbb{R}^q$.
-For example, in the trial by~\citet{cadei2024smoke}, ants are treated with an invisible substance, which affects their grooming behaviors.
-Ecologists do not record the behaviors directly but rather take videos $X$ of the ant interactions, which they then analyze.
-Prior work by ~\cite{cadei2024smoke,cadei2025causal} showed how to train a model on partially labeled data or similar experiments to predict factual outcomes $\hat{Y}$ from $X$ that approximate $Y$ and then use them for causal inference.
-For simplicity, we assume that $T$ is not directly visible in $X$, a common practice in double-blind randomized trials (e.g., neither the patient nor the doctor analyzing the results knows which treatment was assigned).
+\looseness=-1\textbf{Prediction-Powered Causal Inference and the \textit{rationalist approach}.} Assume that $Y$ is latent and not observed directly.
+Instead, we observe it indirectly within high-dimensional measurements $X \in \mathcal{X}\subseteq \mathbb{R}^p$, capturing all the affected outcome information, i.e., $H(Y|X)=0$, mixed with the other (latent) outcome causes $W \in \mathbb{R}^q$.
+In our motivating example, let $Y$ representing a well-defined behavior of interest and $X$ its video recording, for which we don't have a perfect behavior classifier yet.
+Prior work by ~\cite{cadei2024smoke,cadei2025causal} showed how to train a model on partially labeled data or similar experiments to predict factual outcomes $\hat{Y}\approx Y$ from $X$ and then use them for causal inference.
+For simplicity, we assume that $T$ is not directly observable in $X$, a common practice in double-blind randomized trials (e.g., neither the patient nor the doctor analyzing the results knows which treatment was assigned).
 The set-up is illustrated in Figure~\ref{fig:model} (center).
-To simplify the notation, we ignore that some covariates $W$ may only influence $X$ and not $Y$.
-If such covariates exist, we group them into $W$ (having a null causal effect on $Y$).
+Both Causal Inference and Prediction-Powered Causal Inference represent \textit{rationalist} approaches in scientific discovery, ignoring the hypothesis generation preliminary, i.e., data-driven $Y$ definition.